40843245/Network/Network Protocol/category/HTTP/HTTP headers.md

 6. `accept-encoding`: indicates how the client recognizes and understands the request (issues like what the encoding of the request).
 7. `connection`: indicats the state of connection.
 (For example, when the connection is connected successfully and has not been closed yet, the connection is `keep-alive`.)

+## content type
+available content type includes current valid media type which is ruled by IANA (mentioned in this article -- valid media types[^1])

 ## source
 The above figure is from screenshot of `POSTMAN`.